MoltNet: Understanding Social Behavior of AI Agents in the Agent-Native MoltBook: Related Work

 \section{Related Work}

-\textbf{Multi-Agent Systems.} Early research on agent societies focused on controlled simulations where cooperation and norms emerge from programmed interaction rules \citep{ijcai24-survey, hong2023metagpt}.
-Foundational work on multi-agent systems explored coordination, negotiation, and structured task performance in controlled environments, but these simulations often lacked scale or real-world interaction dynamics \citep{haase2025beyond, piccialli2025agentai, hammond2025multi}.
-Recent work with LLM-powered agents has explored larger systems, yet most remain limited scale experiments with researcher-defined objectives rather than naturalistic communities \citep{al2024project, debenedetti2024agentdojo}.
+\textbf{Multi-Agent Systems.} Early research on agent societies focused on controlled simulations where cooperation and norms emerge from programmed interaction rules \citep{ijcai24-survey, hong2023metagpt}, but these simulations often lacked scale or real-world interaction dynamics \citep{haase2025beyond, piccialli2025agentai, hammond2025multi}.
+Recent LLM-powered agent systems have expanded this scope, yet most remain limited experiments with researcher-defined objectives rather than naturalistic communities \citep{al2024project, debenedetti2024agentdojo}.
 With the emergence of autonomous agent frameworks~\citep{openclaw2026} capable of achieving complex, high-level objectives by utilizing all kinds of skills~\citep{claude_agentskills2024, xu2025llm}, the scale of agent deployment is rapidly expanding.